REUTERS - Interior Minister Prince Nayef bin Abdul-Aziz is one of the most powerful players in leading oil exporter Saudi Arabia.

 Here are some facts about Prince Nayef, his career, positions and standing in the ruling Al Saud family.

 * Nayef was born in the western city of Taif around 1934 and is the half-brother of King Abdullah and son of state founder Abdul-Aziz Ibn Saud.
 He became Riyadh governor at the age of 20.

-* He has been interior minister since 1975 and got promoted as second deputy prime minister in 2009 when Crown Prince Sultan was out of the country to convalesce after medical treatment.
+* He has been interior minister since 1975 and got promoted as second deputy prime minister in 2009 when Crown Prince Sultan was then out of the country for convalesce following treatment.

-* Nayef played a crucial role in dealing with a series of al Qaeda attacks on expatriate housing compounds, oil and industrial facilities inside the kingdom from 2003 to 2006.
+* Nayef played a crucial role in dealing with a series of al Qaeda attacks on expatriate housing compounds, oil and industrial facilities inside the kingdom from 2003-06.

-* The confrontation strengthened Nayef’s pivotal position in the monarchy and helped him extend his authority into foreign policy, religious affairs and the media.
-Since his promotion he has taken on additional duties by chairing cabinet meetings while Abdullah and Sultan were away.
+* The confrontation strengthened Nayef’s pivotal role in the monarchy and helped him extend his authority into foreign policy, religious affairs and the media.
+After his promotion he has taken on additional duties by chairing cabinet meetings while Abdullah and Sultan were away.

 * Prince Nayef is one of the most conservative forces in the ruling family and is feared by liberals and reformers.
 Shortly before his promotion last year, Nayef said he saw no need for female lawmakers or to hold elections at all.